iamieht/launch-school-python/PY100/Book_Exercises/99_Practice/study_sessions/study_session3.md

 print(do_something(my_dict))

-# There is a bug in this function, fix it:
+# Question 2: There is a bug in this function, fix it:
 def all_actions():
     counter = 0